Stand Your Ground

 We hear this a lot when talking to people about self defense.
 “Well, its a Stand Your Ground’ state so of course he was able to shoot him.”
 But what does that even mean?
 I can tell you this much with certainty, it doesn’t mean what most people think it means, so allow me to clarify the law and dispel some rather dangerous misconceptions.

 Stand your ground does not grant special privileges, nor allow someone to use lethal force in a circumstance that doesn’t normally allow for deadly force.
 It also doesn’t mean you HAVE to stand your ground, and you might be much better off if you can take advantage of a safe retreat.
 It simply means, there is NO DUTY to RETREAT.
+And as such, one of the five elements of legal self defense are removed from consideration.

 The states that do not impose a legal duty to retreat are Alabama, Alaska, Arizona, California, Colorado, Florida, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Illinois, Louisiana, Michigan, Mississippi, Missouri, Montana, New Mexico, Nevada, New Hampshire, North Carolina, Oklahoma, Oregon, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, West Virginia, Washington, and Wyoming.
+And are properly called “Stand Your Ground” states.